Updated August 10, 2023

 How to have Effective Meetings?
-Meetings are an integral part of an everyday life in a corporate and the number of hours that you spend in meetings keeps increasing as you rise higher in an organization.
-Except for a few roles that are of an “Individual Contributor” in nature where attending meetings is relatively less, in all other roles a substantial portion of a person’s working day will be spent in meetings.
+Meetings are an integral part of everyday life in a corporate, and the number of hours you spend in meetings keeps increasing as you rise higher in an organization.
+Except for a few roles of an “Individual Contributor” where attending meetings is relatively less, a substantial portion of a person’s working day will be spent in meetings in all other roles.

-While at entry level the percentage of time spent in meetings can be as low as 5-10% of the total time, at senior levels these time can shoot-up to 90-95% of the working time.
-No wonder senior level persons need to be workaholics as they need to find time over and above their working hours spent on meetings to get their work done.
+While the time spent in meetings at the entry-level can be as low as 5-10% of the total time, at senior levels, this time can shoot up to 90-95% of the working time.
+No wonder senior-level persons must be workaholics as they must find time over and above their working hours spent on meetings to finish their work.

-Since, so much of an organization time is spent on meetings it is important to understand why do we have meetings?
-Since, in a large organization all tasks are completed by teams of people working together, most of the meetings in an organization are internal meetings to accomplish any one of the specific purpose like.
+Since so much of an organization’s time is spent on meetings, it is important to understand why we have meetings.
+Since, in a large organization, all tasks are completed by teams of people working together, most of the organization’s meetings are internal meetings to accomplish any one of the specific purposes.

 You will learn that meeting internal specific effective work-

 3. Tips on how to Have Effective Meetings

 #1: Pre-work tips